 Switching from Medicare Advantage (MA) to Original Medicare, also called Part A and Part B, is an easy process.
 You just have to know when you can do it.
-You can typically return to Part A and B during the Open Enrollment Period (October 15 to December 7) and Medicare Advantage Disenrollment Period (January 1 to February 14) each year.
+You can typically return to Part A and B during the Annual Enrollment Period (October 15 to December 7) and Medicare Advantage Open Enrollment Period (January 1 to March 31) each year.

 How to Go Back to Part A and Part B and/or Add Part D

-Whether you disenroll from your Advantage plan, also called Part C, during the Open Enrollment Period (OEP) or Medicare Advantage Disenrollment Period (MADP), there are a couple of ways you can return:
+Whether you disenroll from your Advantage plan, also called Part C, during the Annual Enrollment Period (AEP) or Medicare Advantage Open Enrollment Period (MAOEP), there are a couple of ways you can return:

 - Call 1-800-MEDICARE (1-800-633-4227) and ask the phone representative to disenroll you from your Part C plan.
 Once you disenroll, you will automatically join Part A and Part B.